 Secondly, it connects to your backend data to retrieve data such as price lists and customer ordering rules.
 This can either be done automatically by connecting SparkLayer to your backend system (e.g. ERP or CRM), or via manual import tools.

-Thirdly, it enables a frontend experience for your customers so they can place orders
+Thirdly, it enables a frontend experience for your customers so they can place orders quickly and easily

 We call these three elements the SparkLayer Connector, the SparkLayer Backend, and the SparkLayer Frontend.